Managing Classroom Transitions with Confidence

 Over time, students internalize expectations instead of relying on verbal countdowns.

 This is where many classrooms struggle.
 Teachers understand transitions matter, but they’re rarely shown how to teach them as systems students can actually run.
-Without that, teachers end up managing transitions in the moment — over and over again.

 (And yes, this is the visual timer I’ve used for years.
 It made transitions calmer and helped students truly understand time.)